iangel11/cse15l-lab-reports/lab3.md

     grep -v "and" ./technical/document.txt
     grep -v "^#" ./technical/config.txt

-The first command displays all lines in documentat.txt that do not contain the word "and".
+The first command displays all lines in `document.txt` that do not contain the word "and".
-The second command shows lines in config.txt that don't start with a #, which are used for comments.
+The second command shows lines in `config.txt` that don't start with a #, which are used for comments.

 ### Option 3: `-n`
 #### TThis option displays the line number in the file where each match is found.